awsdocs/amazon-sagemaker-developer-guide/doc_source/logging-using-cloudtrail.md

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

+By default, log data is stored in CloudWatch Logs indefinitely\.
+Howerver, you can configure how long to store log data in a log group\.
+For information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) in the *Amazon CloudWatch Logs User Guide*\.

 ## Amazon SageMaker Information in CloudTrail<a name="sagemaker-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
 When activity occurs in Amazon SageMaker, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.